Chatham Borough, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 32.16 mi of roadways, of which 26.56 mi were maintained by the municipality, 3.33 mi by Morris County and 2.27 mi by the New Jersey Department of Transportation.

-New Jersey Route 24 is a multi-lane state freeway crossing the borough boundaries, although there is no direct access to Chatham from this limited access highway.
+New Jersey Route 24 is a multi-lane state freeway crossing the borough boundaries, though the nearest interchange is just outside the borough along the boundary of Summit and Millburn.
 New Jersey Route 124 is the main local road providing access to Chatham along the route that connected the area before the limited access highway was built.
 This local route wound its way through the area since before colonial times following the course of the Great Minisink Trail and had been designated as Route 24 until it was renumbered to Route 124 when the limited access highway was built in the late 1900s.
 The local communities chose to retain their historic character and opted out of plans for the multi-lane, limited access highway.
 The nearest interchanges with the new Route 24 are in neighboring communities, to the east it is Millburn and to the west it is Hanover Township.

 In 1906, the borough received coverage from The New York Times and The Chatham Press for implementation of what may be the world's first recorded use of a speed bump as a traffic calming device.
 A report from the April 24, 1906, issue of The Times described how "[t]he 'bumps' installed by the borough officials of the village of Chatham to check the speed of automobiles through the village had their first test yesterday, and proved a decided success."

 Public transportation

 NJ Transit stops at the Chatham station to provide commuter service on the Morristown Line, with trains heading to the Hoboken Terminal and to Penn Station in Midtown Manhattan.

 Direct bus service from Chatham to Manhattan is not provided by NJ Transit.
 It provides various route options with bus transfers.
 Local bus service is provided by NJ Transit on the 873 route to the Livingston Mall and Parsippany-Troy Hills, which replaced service that had been offered until 2010 on the MCM3 and MCM8 routes.

 Bus lines also connect Chatham with the other towns along Route 24 from Newark to Morristown, mostly running parallel to the train lines.
 Nowadays, buses transport people along the line, but stagecoaches and trolleys were mass transit methods once used along the route that followed Main Street.
-That section of the old route now is labeled Route 124 because of the opening of a new Route 24, a modern highway.
-The destruction of the historic downtown by a proposed widening of the historic route was opposed and after much debate, an alternate route was chosen to preserve the historic character of downtown Chatham and downtown Madison.
-The last rails for the trolley system were removed from the area roads in the 1950s.